bekk/bekk-christmas/post/javascript/strict-mode.md

 ## Introducing strict mode

-As I'm sure you can understand, the examples above surely allows for some crazy bugs and can even pose a serious security threat.
+As I'm sure you can understand, the examples above allows for some crazy bugs and can even pose a serious security threat.
 To deal with this ECMAScript 5 introduces strict mode, a subset with some different semantics and more thorough error-checking.
 If you try to run any of the code examples above in strict mode it will result in some kind of error being thrown by the compiler.
 Because this is a "new" feature, not all browsers support this, but [most modern browser do](https://caniuse.com/use-strict).
 Browsers not supporting strict mode will run strict mode code as if it was normal code.

 Strict mode makes three general changes to normal JavaScript semantics.
 Shamelessly copied from [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode):
 1. Eliminates some JavaScript silent errors by changing them to throw errors.